henriqueholtz/Aws-Struggle/Produtcs/Compute/EC2.md

 ## Pricing

 - Spot is up to 90% cheaper than On-demand
-- On-demand is up to 72% cheaper than Reserved Instances
+- Reserved Instances is up to 75% cheaper than On-demand
-- On-demand is up to 75% cheaper than Dedicated Instances
+- Dedicated Instances is up to 70% cheaper than On-demand